fguerri/AzureVNetIntegrationPatterns/README.md

 VNet service endpoint policies are available only for Azure Storage and only in specific regions.
 Please refer to the [official documentation](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoint-policies-overview) for the most up-to-date information.

+> Please note that the use of Service Endpoint Policies for Azure Storage provides the additional benefit of supporting the connectivity between PaaS service instances and the authorized VNet(s) across subscription in different Azure Active Directory (AAD) tenants.
+Please refer to the [official documentation](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoint-policies-overview#configuration) for additional details

 # Private Link

-Private Link is the “V2” integration pattern for services with a *shared architecture*.
+Private Link is the latest integration pattern for services with a *shared architecture*.
 It addresses the limitations of VNet service endpoints by exposing select PaaS services with a *shared architecture* via private IP addresses belonging to a user VNet’s address space.
 Private Link, in itself, does not prevent internet clients from accessing the service through its public endpoint.
 However, all services that support Private Link provide a firewall feature that can be configured to block all connections from the internet (or to only accept connections from known, trusted public IPs).
 This feature, combined with Private Link, enables users to make their PaaS service instance completely private, i.e. exclusively accessible from authorized VNets over private IP addresses belonging to the VNets’ address spaces.

 > Please refer to the [official documentation](https://docs.microsoft.com/en-us/azure/private-link/) for up-to-date information about the services that support Private Link.